-Liquid concentrate barley straw extract specifically formulated to naturally balance pond water and improve clarity.
+Liquid-concentrated barley straw extract specifically formulated to naturally balance pond water and improve clarity.
 Goes to work on contact, decomposition begins immediately, no messy residual.
 One bottle is equal to multiple barley straw bales.
-The chart below is designed for first time users.
-After initial dosing the product goes considerably further:
+The chart below is designed for first-time users.
+After initial dosing, the product goes considerably further:

 Maturing A Pond Biologically and Chemically

 When a pond's ecosystem is mature and balanced, the water is usually clear and healthy for aquatic life.
 This maturation process is a function of the microbiological and chemical properties of the water.